-Sense and Avoid
+UAS Detect and Avoid

-A large part if integrating Unmanned Aerial Systems (UAS) into the National Airspace System (NAS) is developing a solution to the sense and avoid (SAA) technical challenge.
+A large part of integrating Unmanned Aerial Systems (UAS) into the National Airspace System (NAS) is developing a solution to the sense and avoid (SAA) technical challenge.
 UAS will require the capability to “see-and-avoid” other users of the airspace as manned aircraft do.
 It is anticipated that a UAS should be able to avoid colliding with a non-cooperative object in the sky.
-Current UAS span a vast range of performance sets and as the market for unmanned systems grows and the number and types of applications for them increases, a multitude of new vehicles is likely to emerge.
+Current UAS span a vast range of performance sets, and, as the market for unmanned systems grows and the number and types of applications for them increases, a multitude of new vehicles is likely to emerge.
 Likewise, sensors and technologies to detect airborne objects are being developed at a range of cost and capability levels.
 To aid in a solution to the “sense-and-avoid” issue and future design guidelines, the Prototyping Aircraft-Interaction Research Simulation (PAIRS) was developed and used to explore the relationships that exist between aircraft performance, sensor range, avoidance maneuver, and the collective sense-and-avoid performance of the system.